What is Two-Factor Authentication (2FA)?

 - Duo Push - if you prefer using a mobile app, download the Duo Mobile App.
 Push notifications are the fastest way to confirm your identity but requires you to run the DUO mobile app on your smartphone.
 You can download the Duo Mobile App on Android and iOS Devices.

-- Call Me - if you prefer that you get a call that will ask you to “push any number to proceed…” If you don't carry a smartphone, we can call you on a cell phone or landline.
+- Call Me - if you prefer to not use the app, you can opt to receive a call that will ask you to “push any number to proceed…” If you don't carry a smartphone, we can call you on a cell phone or landline.

 - Passcode - if you prefer to enter codes created within the Duo Mobile App, receiving SMS texts to your mobile device, using a hardware token provided by an administrator.
 Passcode doesn't require you to be online but requires a special device or mobile app on your phone.
 If using the SMS text option, click Send Codes to have a new passcode texted to your phone.

 - Hardware Token - You can purchase a hardware token through CougarByte at UH Central.
-Cost of the token is $24.
 You must select the one specifically for UH-Clear Lake.
-Once you make your online purchase, you then can make arrangements with the UCT Support Center to pick up your hardware token.
+Once purchased, contact the OIT Support Center to pick up and configure your hardware token.

 Whichever method you choose, please make sure to check 30-day authentication box.
 Checking this box means that you won't be prompted by DUO again for 30 days.
 After 30 days, you will need to authenticate again.